CoolCreasu/Traffic-Light/README.md

 - 2s yellow
 - 5s red
 - 2s yellow
-In the maintennce mode the cycle is as follows:
+In the maintenance mode the cycle is as follows:
 - 1s yellow on
 - 1s yellow off
 ## Parts Required